icon-project/icon-sdk-java/README.md

 ...
 ```

-Note that the estimation can be smaller or larger than the actual amount of step to be used by the transaction for several reasons,
+Note that the estimation can be smaller or larger than the actual amount of step to be used by the transaction,
-so it is recommended to add some margin value to the estimation when you set `stepLimit` parameter of `SignedTransaction`.
+so it is recommended to add some margin to the estimation when you set the `stepLimit` of the `SignedTransaction`.

 ## Converter